-After admission and before matriculation, all students (except international students) are required to submit a writing sample for assessment by the LRWC.
+After admission and before matriculation, all students are required to submit a writing sample for assessment by the LRWC.
 This assessment will determine any mandated work in the LRWC.
 The LRWC is available to all students for development of language and critical-thinking skills to enhance their academic programs.

 All students whose first language is not English and who have not graduated from an undergraduate or graduate program in which English was the language of instruction are required to attend the summer program from July through August before enrolling in fall term courses.
 Following the summer program, the LRWC Director in consultation with the Assistant Dean will recommend further study requirements in the LRWC.
-The number of credit-bearing courses students will be permitted to register for in the fall and subsequent semesters will be decided at this time.
 Please see the International Students section (pg.
 22) for further information regarding English language policies.